Accommodation Service Equality & Diversity Statement

 Accommodation Service members of staff have the right to work in a safe environment.
 All service users are expected to treat members of staff and other service users with respect, refraining from abusive or intimidating behaviour, unlawful discrimination or harassment.

-Any complaint brought under this procedure must be made within three months of the issue or problem arising, to enable the complaint to be dealt with in a timely manner.
+Any complaint brought must be made within three months of the issue or problem arising, to enable the complaint to be dealt with in a timely manner.
 Only those persons registered and approved to use the Accommodation Service may raise a complaint under this procedure.

 Any complaint brought under this procedure will be treated confidentially.
 A third party will be contacted about a complaint only if the tenant making the complaint agrees, but it should be noted that in some cases it may not be possible to investigate the complaint fully without contacting third parties who are involved or affected.